benofbrown/darksouls/DSIII_Low_Death.md

 - Warp to *Distant Manor* and open up the short cut to Pontiff.
 You'll need to kill *Londor Pale Shade* on the way, it's best not to aggro the dogs before this and fight them at the bottom of the stairs.
 - Kill Pontiff with parries and a *Gold Pine Resin*.
 - Kill Aldrich with magic resistant gear, a *Blue Bug Pellet*, and some *Carthus Rouge*.
-- Level up *Luck*.
+- Warp to Firelink Shrine and level up *Luck*, then warp to Dragon Barracks.
 - Kill Dragonslayer Armour using the Drang set, and a *Yellow Bug Pellet*.
-- Use a *Carthus Rouge* to kill the second Crystal Sage.
+- Head in to the archives, and use a *Carthus Rouge* to kill the second Crystal Sage near the start.
+- Take the short cut ladder up, run to the left, then drop down on to the bridge and keep going up.
+- Jump to the right of where the first gargoyle is for a pretty big short cut.
+Be prepared to kill the two thralls that drop down along the side.
 - Grab the *Undead Bone Shard* near the top of the archives.
+- Run past the gank squad, go down the lift and rest at the bonfire to reset them before heading back up.
-- Open the short cut, trigger the *Twin Princes* fight and homeward out.
+- Open the short cut, homeward bone to Firelink.
 - Level up *Luck* to 40 then level *Endurance*.
+- Trigger the *Twin Princes* fight and homeward out.
 - Stay near the fog wall, buff with *Carthus Rouge* and take out the *Twin Princes*.
+- Warp to Firelink and level up *Endurance* (*Luck* should already be at 40).
-- Kill Soul of Cinder with a *Carthus Rouge* in the first phase, *Human Pine Resin* in the second.
+- Kill Soul of Cinder with *Carthus Rouge*.

 ## THE END!